 SNMP I/O Addressing

-Before using the Address Select tool, you must first tell VTScada where to find the MIBClosed Management Information Base.
-A hierarchy of the information available to an SNMP device, organized by numbered Object Identifiers (OIDs). file for your device.
-You will need to obtain a .MIB file from your equipment manufacturer.
-(If the user knows the OID there is no need for a MIB.)
+As part of the Address Select tool, you can tell VTScada where to find the MIB Management Information Base.
+A hierarchy of the information available to an SNMP device, organized by numbered Object Identifiers (OIDs). file, supplied by the manufacturer for your device.
+If you know the OID there is no need for a MIB.

 It is possible to create a VTScada SNMP Agent service, to serve tag values over SNMP.
 But note that table addressing and reading tables is complex.
 As one example, the OID for a table entry contains the content of the entry and is not fixed.
 Therefore, for VTScada I/O the user must obtain the table entry using a third party SNMP software program, obtain the full OID, and then use it in VTScada IO address.
 While GetBulk and GetNext are useful in walking a table, VTScada I/Os do not use these functions (although they are implemented in the driver).
 The user must write a script to call these functions and pass their values to I/O tags.